 To make this guide easier to follow, I’ve organized these restaurants by district.
 You can find a great Turkish breakfast no matter where in Istanbul you go!

-Apart from its soccer team, the Beşiktaş neighborhood is known for its amazing Turkish breakfasts.
+Apart from its soccer team, the Beşiktaş neighborhood is known for its amazing Turkish breakfasts and brunch spots.
 I can’t mention only a few places because Beşiktaş has a whole street full of restaurants that only serve Turkish breakfasts: Çelebioğlu Sokak (aka “breakfast street”).

 If the weather is nice, most restaurants will put their tables outside.
 Keep in mind that they get really crowded on the weekends!